ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-11. The 2014 west African Ebola (Fig. 9.10) epidemic has become the largest and fastest spreading outbreak of the disease in modern history with a death tool far exceeding all past outbreaks combined.
+Q. The 2014 west African Ebola epidemic has become the largest and fastest spreading outbreak of the disease in modern history with a death tool far exceeding all past outbreaks combined.
 Ebola (named after the Ebola River in Zaire) first emerged in 1976 in Sudan and Zaire and infected over 284 people with a mortality rate of 53%.

 <table align='center'>
 <tr>
 <td align="center">